aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 in the LORIS directory to configure the project.
 Make sure `.git/hooks/pre-push` is executable.

+**Notes:**
-**Notes:** Hooks can be skipped with the flag `--no-verify: git push fork --no-verify`.
+1. Hooks can be skipped with the flag `--no-verify: git push fork --no-verify`.
 Setting up an ssh key can also be useful to avoid the headache of entering your username and password on each push.
+2. if you are pushing a last typo fix on a PR, it is okay to add `[skip ci]` in the commit message.
+This will make the commit skip the Travis build.
+Do not do this if it is the first commit or if there are any changes to the actual code.

 ## 2. Issues
 Issues are used to bring the team's attention to any bugs or feature requests that you come across.
 When you make an issue, there are 4 options: bug fix, feature request, security vulnerability, or a blank format.
 You will probably either be making a bug fix or feature request.
 In these cases, there will be a template to fill out.

 Every PR should have a related issue that it is fixing.
 If you are going to be making a change, make an issue for it and assign yourself to be the one to fix it.